Legal Disclaimer (IDON)

 Any projections, forecasts, plans or other forward-looking statements are subject to numerous risks, uncertainties, changing circumstances and other factors that could cause actual results, performance, plans, prospects, operations and opportunities to differ materially from any forward-looking statements, including competition, inability to identify and do business with appropriate customers, existing and future law and regulations, liabilities under the securities laws, inability to hire, retain or qualify sufficient management and staff, general economic conditions, rapid technological change, cost overruns, delays in bringing products or services to market, marketing failures, difficulty in penetrating markets, delays or failures in developing anticipated capabilities, products or services, failure to obtain necessary regulatory approvals, insufficient funding, lack of availability of capital, rates of economic growth, levels of consumer and business spending, conditions in the technology and financial industries, dependence on strategic partners and business relationships, unproven business models, adverse developments affecting customers and end-users, fluctuations in securities markets and valuations, limited marketing, expansion risks, losses and costs, uncertain revenues and profitability, conditions in particular industries, accounting problems, costs, delays and liabilities arising from legal proceedings, failure to obtain and maintain intellectual property or proprietary rights and management failures.

 Reference is made to the information in the Legal Disclaimer section above.
 The IDON Token is not being structured or sold as securities or any other form of investment product.
-Accordingly, none of the information presented in this White Paper, Website, Pitch Deck and any other informational document is intended to form the basis for any investment decision, and no specific recommendations are intended.
+Accordingly, none of the information presented in the Sources is intended to form the basis for any investment decision, and no specific recommendations are intended.

-The Issuer expressly disclaims any and all responsibility for any direct or consequential loss or damage of any kind whatsoever arising directly or indirectly from: reliance on any information contained in this White Paper; any error, omission or inaccuracy in any such information; or any action resulting from such information.
+The Issuer expressly disclaims any and all responsibility for any direct or consequential loss or damage of any kind whatsoever arising directly or indirectly from: reliance on any information contained in the Sources; any error, omission or inaccuracy in any such information; or any action resulting from such information.

 Token purchasers are obliged to identify themselves prior to purchasing the IDON Token in accordance with the anti-money laundering regulations and regulations on the financing of terrorism and on tax evasion and to this end to disclose its personal data to the Issuer.
 Token purchasers of the IDON Token should anticipate that the Issuer may be compelled to disclose such personal data collected to competent authorities, because of national or international official or statutory measures.